norcalbiostat/AppliedStatistics_notes/docs/classification.md

-## Calculating predictions
+## Predicted Class (outcome)

 So what if you want to get the model predicted probability of the event for all individuals in the data set?
 There's no way I'm doing that calculation for every person in the data set.

-Using the main effects model from above, stored in the object `mvmodel`, we can call the `predict()` command to generate a vector of predictions for each row used in the model.
+We can use the `predict()` command to generate a vector of predictions for each row used in the model.

-\BeginKnitrBlock{rmdcaution}<div class="rmdcaution">Any row with missing data on any variable used in the model will NOT get a predicted value.</div>\EndKnitrBlock{rmdcaution}
+\BeginKnitrBlock{rmdcaution}<div class="rmdcaution">Any row with missing data on any variable used in the model will be dropped, and so NOT get a predicted value.
+So the tactic is to use the data stored in the model object.</div>\EndKnitrBlock{rmdcaution}

-The `mvmodel` object contains a lot of information.
-I recommend you look at `str(mvmodel)` on your own time as it's too much to print out here.
-The important pieces for this section is that the data used in the model (all complete case records) are stored.

 ```r